kmaincent/u-boot/doc/develop/pytest/usage.rst

    pip install -r requirements.txt

 In order to execute certain tests on their supported platforms other tools will be required.
-The following is an incomplete list:
+The following tools may be needed:

 * gdisk
 * dfu-util
-* dtc
+* device-tree-compiler
 * openssl
 * e2fsprogs
 * util-linux